 The most important alloys of aluminium are those made with copper.
 These alloys were first prepared by Dr. Percy, in England, and now give promise of being largely used.
-The alloy produced by the addition of 10 per cent. of aluminium to copper, the maximum amount that can be used to produce a satisfactory alloy, is known as aluminium bronze.
-Bronzes, however, are made which contain smaller amounts of aluminium, possessing in a degree the valuable properties of the IO per cent, bronze.
-According to the percentage of aluminium up to IO According to the percentage of aluminium up to 10 per cent., the colour varies from red gold to pale yellow.
-The To per cent, the colour varies from real gold to pate yenow.
-The To per cent, alloy takes a fine polish, and has the colour of jeweller's gold.
-The 5 per cent, alloy is not quite so hard, the colour being very similar to that of pure gold.
+The alloy produced by the addition of 10 per cent. of aluminium to copper, the maximum amount that can be used to produce a satisfactory alloy, is known as aluminium bronze. however, are made which contain smaller amounts of aluminium, possessing in a degree the valuable properties of the 10 per cent. bronze.
+According to the percentage of aluminium up to 10 per cent., the colour varies from red gold to pale yellow.
+The to per cent. alloy takes a fine polish, and has the colour of jeweller's gold.
+The 5 per cent. alloy is not quite so hard, the colour being very similar to that of pure gold.
 I am indebted to Prof. Roberts Austen for a mould in which the gold at the mint is usually cast, and in this I have had prepared ingots of the 10 and 5 per cent. alloy, so that a comparison may be made of the colour of these with a gold ingot cast in the same mould, for the loan of which I have to thank Messrs.
 Johnson, Matthey, and Co., all of which are before you.